The following technologies allow us to provide you with a reliable, informative and convenient public transit system.

 Brampton Transit operates with Computer-Aided Dispatching (CAD) and Automatic Vehicle Location (AVL) systems.

-AVL provides the real-time location of each vehicle using global positioning system (GPS) technology.
+AVL provides the real-time location of each vehicle using a global positioning system (GPS) technology.
 The CAD system allows for continuous communication between vehicles and the Brampton Transit Control Centre.

 Real-time next bus information

-- On board our entire fleet and displays the next stop along the route.
+LED signs are installed at all Züm stations stops within the City of Brampton, and onboard our entire fleet, displaying the next stop along the route.
 Once a bus approaches a stop or terminal, next stop information is displayed.
 These signs are located in the front interior of the bus and display the next bus stop location, allowing you to prepare to exit the bus.
-For our new articulated 60-foot buses, there is a second screen located at the middle of the bus.
+The 60-foot articulated Züm buses have a second screen located in the middle of the bus.

-- All Brampton Transit buses, including Züm, are equipped with an automated next-stop announcement system.
+All Brampton Transit buses, including Züm, are equipped with an automated next-stop announcement system.
 This system enhances overall customer service and improves accessibility for our riders.

 Transit Signal Priority

 Transit Signal Priority (TSP) technology is equipped on buses and allows a bus to lengthen a green signal or shorten a red signal at certain intersections, allowing for enhanced schedule reliability.